SpyderProtocol-V1/SpyderProtocolV1/README.md

 2. as parachain - permanent connection for a given period
 3. as an independent chain with a bridge back to Polkadot

 Becoming a parachain would be an ideal option to bootstrap the Spyder Network, and maximize its benefits and reach to other chains and applications on the Polkadot network.
 To secure a parachain slot, the Spyder Network will require supportive DOT holders to lock their DOTs to bid for a slot collectively - a process known as the Initial Parachain Offering (IPO).
-ACA tokens will be offered as a reward for those who participated in the IPO, as compensation for their opportunity cost of staking the DOTs.
+Spyder tokens will be offered as a reward for those who participated in the IPO, as compensation for their opportunity cost of staking the DOTs.

 Note: This section is still work in progress, we will update more information as we progress.
 Refer to the [token economy working paper](https://github.com/SpyderProtocol-V1/Spyder-white-paper) for more details.